caro46/Tetraploid_project/Sex_linked_region.md

 Mainly did not help at all but wanted to try to see how conserved the genomes seem to be.
 I am pretty sure I'll forget the DBG2OLC assembly considering how little I trust him (used it here because in theory has better statistics).
 Also to extract multiple sequences from fasta file, used script `perl_script_extracting_seq.pl` that I put [here](https://github.com/caro46/Tetraploid_project/blob/master/some_scripts/perl_script_extracting_seq.pl).

 ### Olmstead sequences
+Main idea as previously with the primers.
+Try to get matching scaffolds then look for genotypes.

 ```
 module load blast/2.2.28+
 blastn -evalue 1e-1 -query /work/cauretc/2017_Mellotropicalis/pseudomolecules/filter/blast_find_SDregion/Olmstead_seq.fa -db /work/cauretc/2017_Mellotropicalis/pseudomolecules/backbone_raw_blastable -out /work/cauretc/2017_Mellotropicalis/pseudomolecules/filter/blast_find_SDregion/Olmstead_seq_DBG2OLC_e1_nomaxtarget -outfmt 6